kubedb/docs/docs/guides/singlestore/quickstart/quickstart.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md) and make sure install with helm command including `--set global.featureGates.Singlestore=true` to ensure SingleStore crd.
 - [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) is required to run KubeDB.
 Check the available StorageClass in cluster.

   ```bash